snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 Ten seconds later, a nearby asteroid split in half.
 There was no sound, of course.
 There's no medium to carry sound waves in space.
-He knew that now but had been the butt of jokes for about two weeks for covering his ears during their first detonation.
+He knew that now, but had been the butt of jokes for about two weeks for covering his ears during his first detonation.
 No one was laughing now.
 As much as they teased him, they knew that if his new estimation method worked, they'd all essentially get a 25% pay bump.
-But more than that, they were rooting for him.
+More than that though, they were rooting for him.

-"Debris field stabilized Captain.
+"Debris field stabilized, Captain.
 Can I authorize the survey team to enter the area?"

 "Yes, go ahead."

 A series of communications ensued, but Taryn couldn't spare any attention for that.
 His eyes were fixed on the viewer.
 His hands were clenched.
 He was sweating.
-He couldn't hear anything around him.
+The sounds around him faded to silence in his focus.
 All he wanted to know was *did it work?*

 After five agonizing minutes, he heard the radio receiver kick in.
 "Tell